 A board should consist of a majority of independent non-executive directors who are sufficiently motivated and skilled to provide independent oversight of the company's activities.
-A person who is regarded as an independent non-executive director is expected to be able to make decisions in a manner that is independent of management and free of any business (or other) relationships that could materially interfere with their judgement.
+A person regarded as an independent non-executive director is expected to be able to make decisions in a manner independent of management and free of any actual or potential conflicts of interests and business (or other) relationships that could materially interfere with their judgement.